How To Insulate A Camper For Winter Use

 One option is to use foam board flooring to help keep heat inside and the cold out.

-A cheaper solution is to simply lay down heavy rugs or carpets on the floor to block cold air from seeping through the floor.
+A cheaper solution is simply laying down heavy rugs or carpets on the floor to block cold air from seeping through the floor.

-Most RV walls are insulated with fiberglass or foam.
+Most RV walls are insulated with fiberglass or foam board.
 Insulation is measured by R-value, which refers to thermal resistance.
 A higher R-value translates to better thermal resistance.

-Spray foam is an easy and cost-effective way to plug any leaks in your walls where wires and pipes have been cut.
+One thing you can do is use spray foam to plug any leaks in your walls where wires and pipes have been cut.

-If it gets extremely cold, you’ll need to ensure your plumbing and tanks don’t freeze.
+In extreme cold temperatures that are typical of winter RV camping in the North, you’ll need to ensure your plumbing and tanks don’t freeze.
+This includes the black, grey, and fresh water tank, the water system (including the water pump), and any plumbing exposed to cold temps.
 Here are some pointers on managing your RV’s plumbing system during winter.

 Cover Exposed Plumbing

-An RV skirt can help in covering exposed plumbing, but you may want to kick it up a notch.
+An RV skirt can help cover exposed plumbing, but you may want to kick it up a notch.
 For example, you could build an insulated box to protect pipes, tanks, and other parts of your rig’s plumbing system.

 Insulate Pipes